Guide To Paris' Musée Marmottan Monet

 Monet, the Gardener-Painter

-Monet created over 250 paintings of water lilies.
+Monet created over 250 paintings of his beloved water lilies.
 They were the focus of his later career where, installed at Giverny, he gardened and painted his gardens.
 He once joked that he was "good for nothing except painting and gardening."

 The water lilies, like his earlier work Impression Sunrise, were not popular at the time.
 Critics joked that the works were less about a vision of nature, than a product of Monet's blurred vision (he had a cataract).